Erudika/para/README.md

 - Full metrics for monitoring and diagnostics (Dropwizard)
 - Modular design powered by Google Guice and support for plugins
 - I18n utilities for translating language packs and working with currencies
-- Standalone executable WAR with embedded Jetty
+- Standalone executable JAR with embedded Jetty
 - [Para Web Console](https://console.paraio.org) - admin user interface

 ### Architecture